BUSINESS AND PROFESSIONAL (B&P) CAUCUS OF THE CALIFORNIA DEMOCRATIC STATE CENTRAL COMMITTEE BY LAWS

 - Upon the call of the Caucus Executive Committee.

-All meetings shall be conducted in compliance with Robert’s Rules of Order except as otherwise provided in these by-laws as interpreted by the parliamentarian, or by the Chairperson in the absence of the parliamentarian.
+All meetings shall be conducted in compliance with the latest edition of Robert’s Rules of Order, Newly Revised (RRONR) except as otherwise provided in these by-laws.
+Authority for interpretation of such rules of order is vested in the parliamentarian, or the Chairperson in the absence of the parliamentarian, subject to overruling by the body as provided in RRONR.

 Meetings of the Business and Professional Caucus not scheduled concurrently with the Conventions or Executive Board meetings of the California State Central Committee, shall be scheduled at a time that provides, in the judgment of the Executive Committee, for optimum attendance.